 But if none of these is your case, authorized developers can also register iOS devices under their accounts, and there are several websites that offer precisely this service.

+turn off the ‘Find My iPhone/iPad’ feature before the installation process.
 Step 4: Next, plug your iOS device into your computer with iTunes opened.
-There, click on its Summary tab and then while holding the Alt key on your Mac (Shift on Windows), click on the Restore button.
+There, click on its Summary tab and then while holding the Alt key on your Mac ( Shift on Windows), click on the Restore button.